Yasu3D/saturn.yasu3d.art/documentation/saturn-data/guides/reading_other_content.md

 For more information, refer to [Tomlyn's documentation](https://github.com/xoofx/Tomlyn/blob/main/doc/readme.md) and the [TOML format specification](https://toml.io/en/v1.0.0).

+> [!WARNING]
-> ⚠️ Tomlyn will throw an exception when it encounters invalid data.
+> Tomlyn will throw an exception when it encounters invalid data.
 You must catch and handle these exceptions yourself.

 ```csharp
 // Read all text from a file at "C:\Path\To\example_icon.toml"